Satisfactory Academic Progress

 - Submit all documentation that substantiates the student's circumstances, such as a letter from a doctor or copies of medical bills if a student cites medical reasons for not meeting the requirements (i.e. copy of a doctor's statement, hospital bill, bills related to the emergency, police report, divorce documents, obituary/death certificate, etc.).

-All appeals should be submitted to the Appeal Committee in the financial aid office, no later than 30 calendar days from notice of student financial aid termination.
+All appeals should be submitted to the Appeal Committee in the financial aid office, no later than 60 calendar days from the start of the semester following termination of financial aid for unsatisfactory academic progress.
 Decisions are based on the information provided by the student and a review of the student academic record.
 All decisions made by the appeal committee are final.